chanskw/business-intelligence-application-starter-kit/README.md

 ## How this app works

-This application provides a query interface that lets users search for information about a company and how it is publicly perceived.
+This application provides a web interface to search for information about a company and its publicly perception.
 The query interface uses the semantic information available from AlchemyAPI to limit search results to company-related information.

 AlchemyData News provides extensive access to news sources, which are then analyzed by the Tone Analyzer service to show how the company is perceived.
 In addition, the overall customer sentiment about the company is displayed, as well as sentiment information about the top 10 related concepts.